 Lt.
-Col. Bryan Smith, Construction Site Safety Consultant
+Col. Bryan Smith, P.E., Construction Site Safety Consultant

-Case Description: The plaintiff was exiting her relative’s home shower when the shower’s glass door shattered into pieces, and shredded her leg.
+Case Description/Summary: The plaintiff was exiting the home shower when the shower’s glass door shattered into a thousand pieces and shredded her leg.